 At Old Clee, we aim for a high quality expansive history curriculum which should inspire in pupils a curiosity and captivation about Britain’s past and that of the wider world.

-In ensuring high standards of teaching and learning in History, we have implemented a curriculum that is progressive throughout the whole school.
-History is taught as part of our spiralised learning scheme, focusing on knowledge and skills stated in the National Curriculum measured by key milestones which are often revisited, to ensure retention of both skills and knowledge and stimulate pupils’ thoughts and allow for reflection.
-Within Foundation Stage, activities and experiences for pupils are based on the seven areas of learning and development.
-Provision for History is mainly focused upon within the ‘understanding of the world’ area but also incorporates English, Maths and expressive arts and design.
-Within our Foundation Stage, the pupils learn through experiences that introduce the concept of time and change.
+In ensuring high standards of teaching and learning in History, we implement a curriculum that is progressive throughout the whole school.
+History is taught as part of our spiralised learning scheme, focusing on knowledge and skills stated in the National Curriculum.
+These overarching skills of investigating and interpreting the past (H1), building an overview of world history (H2), understanding chronology (H3) and communicating historically (H4) are our continuous concepts that are focused on within each lesson.
+Within those continuous concepts, we have individually broken down the historical skills into concept elements that form the objectives within the lessons.
+These skills are then led by the overriding drivers linking to historical knowledge.
+Within KS1, 5 significant people and events are covered across the key stage.
+Similarly, within KS2, 10 significant periods of history are covered at a deeper level throughout the year.
+Both key stages also encompass local history studies.
+These drivers in each year group are interleaved and equally spaced out to aid retrieval and to stimulate pupil’s thoughts and allow for reflection.
+Within Foundation stage, activities and experiences for pupils are based on the seven areas of learning and development.
+Provision for History is mainly focused upon the ‘understanding of the world’ area but also incorporates Literacy, Maths and expressive arts and design.
+Within our Foundation stage the pupils learn through experiences that introduce the concept of time and change.
 For example, pupils may be asked to bring in photographs of themselves as babies and to discuss how they have changed over time.
-Within KS1, over 15 significant people/events are covered within the year.
-Similarly, within KS2, 12 significant people/events are covered at a deeper level throughout the years.
-Both Key Stages also encompass a local history study.
-At Old Clee, we ensure that within the teaching of History, it is important to empower all children to gain a ‘real-life’ hands on experience, encompassing as many local points of interest as possible.
+At Old Clee, we ensure that within the teaching of History, it is important to empower all children to gain a ‘real-life’ hands on experience, encompassing many local points of interest.